iamnavpreet/glaciar-vault-cleanup/README.md

 Cleanup Glacier archives CLI

 1. List Vaults
-2. List Archives with job initiation
+2. List Archives and option to job initiation for inventory retrieval
 3. Clean up glacier archives

 ## How to use